 - a fire, flood, gas leak or electrical failure;

-- an attack on member of staff or parent on the premises or nearby;
+- an attack on an adult or child on the premises or nearby;

 - any racist incident involving staff or family on the setting's premises;